Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description implies usage for creating epics in a structured system, but doesn't explicitly state when to use this versus alternatives like 'create_story' or 'groom_epic'.
-It mentions the outcome (status draft) which suggests initial creation, but lacks explicit guidance on prerequisites or exclusions.
+The description implies usage for creating epics but doesn't explicitly state when to use this vs. alternatives like 'create_story' or 'groom_epic'.
+It provides context about the creation process but lacks explicit guidance on prerequisites or exclusions.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.